 - Faculty Support.
 Applicants to the individualized studies concentration must acquire the support of a graduate faculty member prior to applying to the program.
 This relationship may be established by taking undergraduate courses at Mason, by taking graduate courses in non‐degree status, or by contacting the graduate faculty member directly and asking him or her to serve as advisor.
 If applicants do not submit a letter of recommendation from their proposed Mason graduate faculty advisor, the faculty member will still be contacted about their willingness to work with the student.

 The University defines graduate faculty as follows: "The graduate faculty consists of all George Mason University tenured and tenure-track faculty.
 Other Mason faculty members, as well as individuals from outside the university, may be appointed to the graduate faculty by the Provost for a specified duration of time."

-- Three Letters of Recommendation.
-These letters must establish the applicant’s ability to do graduate-level work in the proposed field of study.
+- The names and email addresses (via the online application) of the three individuals who will be submitting the required letters of recommendation.
+These letters must establish the applicant's ability to do graduate-level work in the proposed field of study.
 The strongest applicants will have a letter of recommendation from their proposed graduate faculty advisor, indicating that the faculty member endorses the admission and is prepared to advise the student.

-- Writing Sample.
-This document should be a formal piece of writing that demonstrates the applicant’s ability to write at the graduate level, use evidence to make an argument, and, if the applicant is applying to a discipline that will require original research, to conduct such research.
+- Writing Sample (uploaded online).
+This document should be a formal piece of writing that demonstrates the applicant's ability to write at the graduate level, use evidence to make an argument, and, if the applicant is applying to a discipline that will require original research, to conduct such research.

-All applicants are strongly advised to submit applications and all supporting documents by the programs' posted deadline dates.
+All applicants are strongly advised to submit applications and all supporting documents by the program's posted deadline date.